appscode/blog/content/post/kubedb-v2024.11.18/index.md

 We are thrilled to announce the release of **KubeDB v2024.11.18**.
 This release introduces several key features, including:

-- **TLS/SSL Support**: Support for TLS/SSL has been added for Druid, Memcached, enhancing the security.
+- **TLS/SSL Support**: TLS/SSL support has been implemented for both Druid and Memcached, significantly improving security by enabling encrypted communication.

 - **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, and Solr, providing greater management flexibility.

-- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

-- **Rotate Auth**: A new Ops Request named `Rotate-Auth` has been introduced.
+- **Rotate Auth**: A new Ops Request named `RotateAuth` has been introduced.
 This feature enables users to rotate the credentials of the database enhancing overall security.
 It is initially added for `Druid`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.

+- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

+- **Authentication**: Authentication support has been introduced for Memcached, providing an additional layer of security by verifying client identities before granting access.

 - **New Version Support**: Added support for Druid version `30.0.1`.

+- **Performance Improvement**: This release brings enhancements to controller performance, ensuring more efficient and faster operations.

 For detailed changelogs, please refer to the [CHANGELOG](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.11.18/README.md).
 You can now explore the detailed features and updates included in this release.